Custom Event Notification Templates¶

 - Detection value: {{ Result }}

-- Monitor: {{ df_monitor_checker_name }} (Alert strategy: {{ df_monitor_name }})
+- Monitor: {{ df_monitor_checker_name }} (Alert policy: {{ df_monitor_name }})

-event, the rendered event output is as follows:
+Then, after an error event is generated, the rendered event output is as follows:

 Output event name: